-For 24-year-old Kim Sang-ho, the obsession was online computer games, especially Starcraft and League of Leagues, which are practically national pastimes in South Korea.
+For 24-year-old Kim Sang-ho (not his real name), the obsession was online computer games, especially Starcraft and League of Leagues, which are practically national pastimes in South Korea.
 Eventually, his addiction to games began causing conflict with his family, and his compulsion led him to neglect sleep and proper meals.
 In college, his obsession caused his academic performance to slump so dramatically that, one semester, he failed all of his exams.

 Kim identifies himself as an addict.
 "If I think about the criteria for alcoholism and substitute gaming for alcohol, it seems correct to say I'm addicted," he told me matter-of-factly.
 He recalled one marathon gaming session that lasted 27 hours.
 "I just sat down in a PC room and just started playing games," he said.
 "I just got up two times to go to the bathroom."

 Still, there is some question as to whether being hooked to the internet or computer games is a legitimate addiction, on par with say, substance abuse or gambling.
 There isn't a medical consensus on this point, and the latest edition of the Diagnostic and Statistical Manual of Mental Disorders, the manual of the American Psychiatric Association, does not recognize any such disorder.

 Lee acknowledged the controversy over classification, but insisted that treating the issue as a mere morality problem won't work.
 "We think that by defining this phenomenon as a disease, we can find a solution to this," he said.